 ‘How many people did you kill?
 Where is Luna?’

 ‘What did you do to her?
-Did you betray here as well?’
+Did you betray her as well?’

 As the number of questions increased, the snowfall was also increasing.
-The snowflakes were bashing against the windows of the small cabin until nothing can be seen outside anymore, until everything became overwhelming.
+The snowflakes were bashing against the windows of the small cabin until nothing could be seen outside anymore, until everything became overwhelming.

 ‘Samael!
 Answer me!’
 The hunter screamed and got on his feet.